 - Kieran Turner, 2005 Teleplay Finalist for his Gilmore Girls spec script, has gone on to write, produce, and direct a feature documentary titled JOBRIATH A.D.
 Turner has also created an original web series called “Wallflowers,” which can be seen weekly on www.wallflowers.tv.

 - Alessia Costantini, 2005 Teleplay Sitcom and Comedy Winner for her Bernie Mac script “To Kill a Mockingbird,” has since moved on to get primetime writing credits as a direct result of her placement in the competition.
 She was also able to get her dream job as a staff writer on Scrubs.
 Costantini has recently sold her original comedy pilot, “Building Slut,” to Sony and FanFare productions.
 Her pilot was selected as one of the 10 experienced writers for Fox’s Writers Intensive Fellowship.
-She is also in development for a new pilot with Nickelodeon and is currently represented by Paradigm and Artist International.
+She received her first writing credit on the Nickelodeon comedy, THE X’S, which aired in the fall of 2005.

 - Brian Anderson, 2005 Sci-Fi Finalist for his script “Raven Road,” has recently signed a one-year option with Stillking Films in Prague.